rwynn/monstache-site/src/advanced.md

 ## Routing

 Domain knowledge of your data can lead to better performance with a custom routing solution.
-Routing is the process by which ElasticSearch determines which shard a document will reside in.
-Monstache supports user defined, or custom, routing of your MongoDB documents into ElasticSearch.
+Routing is the process by which Elasticsearch determines which shard a document will reside in.
+Monstache supports user defined, or custom, routing of your MongoDB documents into Elasticsearch.

 Consider an example where you have a `comments` collection in MongoDB which stores a comment and its associated post identifier.